-Covid 19 Delta outbreak: Fines up to $15k for businesses over vaccine passes - NZ Herald
+Covid-19 Delta outbreak: Fines up to $15K for businesses over vaccine passes - NZ Herald

 "Everyone wants to keep their staff, customers and congregations safe.

-"This requirement to be vaccinated applies to hospitality, events, gatherings, close contact businesses and gyms.
+"This requirement to be vaccinated applies to hospitality, events, gatherings, close contact businesses and gyms."